 Brent Spiner is best known for his performance as Lieutenant Commander Data as part of the TNG cast.
 Data is an android who served as the Enterprise-D’s second officer.
 Data was famous across the Federation for his analytical mind and his quest to understand human emotions, making him a character that many audiences were able to connect to on a variety of levels.
 He was the focal point of some of the best TNG episodes, including the likes of The Measure of a Man.

 Away from Star Trek, Spiner has appeared in shows like The Big Bang Theory and Outcast, and has lent his voice to several animated series, including Justice League and Young Justice.
-He also starred in the disaster movie Independence Day and its 2016 sequel.
+He also starred in one of the best disaster movies, Independence Day, and its 2016 sequel.

 Gates McFadden as Doctor Beverly Crusher